ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Version 0.9.7.1
+* Added function `clean_account` to remove all current runs from the online FFC.
+Helps with broken accounts after recent FFC update.
+To use, just call `clean_account(token)` after setting your token value into the variable named `token`

 ### Version 0.9.7.0
 * [Change] Data sent to the FFC is now filtered according to CEFF Tech Team determined rules - water years are dropped if they have more than 7 missing days or more than 2 consecutive missing days (by default).